sam-young-dev/11ty-template/src/posts/how-safely-store-and-transport-extra-gasoline.md

 ---
-title:
-  long: How to Safely Store and Transport Extra Gasoline
+title: How to Safely Store and Transport Extra Gasoline
-  short: How to Safely Store and Transport Extra Gasoline
+longTitle: How to Safely Store and Transport Extra Gasoline
 thumbnailImage:
   src: /images/gas_h.webp
   alt: Gas pump